kanad13/RAGify/readme.md

     G --> H
 ```

-here is a simple overview of the diagram:
+Here is a simple overview of the diagram above:

 1. The user asks a question.
 2. The RAG system converts this question into a numerical format (vector) that computers can understand and compare easily.